Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 <!--/tabs-->

-Enables or disables the live validators tracking.
-Used by the [doppelganger detection](../../HowTo/Doppelganger-Detection.md).
+Enables or disables validator liveness tracking.
+Used by [doppelganger detection](../../HowTo/Doppelganger-Detection.md).
 The default is `false`.

 ### builder-endpoint